AstuteVisionDL/sign-detection-ml/README.md

     ├── sign_recognition   <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │
+    │   ├── data           <- Scripts to download, generate data, process it.
+Upload it to ClearML with new version │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
+    │   ├── features       <- Scripts to turn raw data into features for modeling (Dataloaders, Datamodules, pytorch Dataset).
+Download data from ClearML
+    │   │
     │   ├── models         <- Scripts to train models and define them │   │